Flatiron Building: Site

-The Flatiron Building occupies a triangular city block bounded by Fifth Avenue to the west, Broadway to the east, and 22nd Street to the south.
+The Flatiron Building occupies a triangular city block in Manhattan, New York City, New York, US.
+It is bounded by Fifth Avenue to the west, Broadway to the east, and 22nd Street to the south.
 The western and eastern facades converge, forming a "peak" at its northern corner where Fifth Avenue and Broadway intersect with East 23rd Street.
 The shape of the site arises from Broadway's diagonal alignment relative to the Manhattan street grid.
 (Note: This was one of four northward-facing plots south of 59th Street that were formed by the convergence of Broadway, another avenue, and a crosstown street.
 A park was built on the plot south of Herald Square, at 34th Street and Sixth Avenue.
 One Times Square was built on the triangular plot south of Times Square, at 42nd Street and Seventh Avenue.
 The curved site south of Columbus Circle, at 59th Street and Eighth Avenue, is now occupied by 2 Columbus Circle.)
 The site measures 197.5 ft on Fifth Avenue, 214.5 ft on Broadway, and 86 ft on 22nd Street.
 Above the ground level, all three corners of the triangle are rounded.
-Despite the building's name, the site is shaped like a scalene right triangle, rather than an isosceles triangle (as flatirons are shaped).
+Despite the building's name, the site is shaped like a scalene right triangle; a genuine flatiron is shaped like an isosceles triangle.